What Happens When Adult ADHD Goes Untreated?

 Cognitive Functioning

 Contrary to simplistic interpretations, ADHD represents a sophisticated variation in cognitive processing.
-The challenges are not about an inability to pay attention, but about the dynamic regulation of attention and information management.
+The challenges are about the variable regulation of attention and information management.

 Professional Life